 - A solid foundational knowledge of their chosen research topic and its application across a particular area of International law, politics, economics, public policy and contemporary diplomatic practice, particularly relating to Africa, Asia and the Middle East

 - Developed the skills to pursue independent research from secondary and in some cases primary sources in this field.

 - Learned how to organise their data and articulate their arguments coherently and clearly.

 Scope and syllabus

-The dissertation is a core module of the MA in International Studies & Diplomacy; and will be taught through a variety of approaches.
+The dissertation is a core module of the MA International Studies and Diplomacy and will be taught through a variety of approaches.

-The submission of the research proposal allows for allocation of supervisors by the module convening team and the supervision to begin (The allocation takes place annually in January, allowing approximately 9 months FT or 21 months PT 2 Yr).
+The submission of the research proposal allows for allocation of supervisors by the module convening team and the supervision to begin.
 On the basis of supervised research the student is expected to write a 15,000 word dissertation which:

 - meets acceptable standards of academic writing and presentation;